-HKUST is ranked No.1 in Greater China (globally 14th) in Times Higher Education World University Rankings 2016-2017 by Subject: Computer Science.
+HKUST is ranked No.1 in Hong Kong (globally 28th) in Times Higher Education World University Rankings 2019 by Subject: Computer Science.

-To expand our postgraduate students' research and learning opportunities, the School of Engineering at HKUST works in close collaboration with numerous leading institutions worldwide to offer Dual-degree MPhil/PhD Programs on a wide range of research topics.
+To expand our postgraduate students' research and learning opportunities, the School of Engineering at HKUST works in close collaboration with numerous leading institutions worldwide to offer dual-degree/jointly supervised MPhil/PhD programs on a wide range of research topics.

 Collaborating Institutions at the School Level